Learning-based legged locomotion; state of the art and future perspectives: From Quadrupeds to Bipeds

-Parallel to the humanoid efforts in industry, researches have developed open-source \cite{daneshmand2021variable} and affordable \cite{liu2022design} miniature bipedal platforms.
+Parallel to the humanoid efforts in industry, researchers have developed open-source \cite{daneshmand2021variable} and affordable \cite{liu2022design} miniature bipedal platforms.
 These miniature robots are much easier to handle than full humanoid robots and could potentially impact the rate of progress of research on learning-based bipedal locomotion.
 For instance, \cite{haarnoja2024learning} develop a hierarchical system to enable learning of soccer plays on the miniature Robotis OP3 humanoid.
 Recently, the miniature robot from LimX has shown impressively robust bipedal locomotion behaviors in the wild \cite{LimX2024biped}.
-With affordable human-size humanoids becoming widely available, one would expect lessons learned from quadrupedal learning works to be transferred to humanoid robots, while also additional techniques are to be developed to handle the difficulties with balancing bipeds with respect to quadrupeds.
+With affordable human-size humanoids becoming widely available, one would expect lessons learned from quadrupedal learning works to be transferred to humanoid robots, while also additional techniques are to be developed to handle the difficulties of balancing bipeds compared to quadrupeds.